danielfone/codegolf-server-2016/course/README.md

 ## Pushing

-When you push your repo, a post-receive hook will run a canonical test harness against a different set of test cases.
-It will then record your score.
-Although the test cases are different THEY WILL NOT INTRODUCE DIFFERENT EDGE CASES, at least, not intentionally.
-This is probably the fragile part, please be gentle.
+When you push your repo, a post-receive hook will run the tests and record your score.

-## Course Description

-The holes are provided without commentary.
-It's left as an exercise to the players to work out the purpose and requirements for each hole.
-Reading the code and test cases should help.
+The tests are identical to the ones in your local repo, no surprises.

 Good luck.